Satipatthana: Corpse

-The practice of mindfulness of death is explained as contemplating a corpse various progressive stages of decay (from a fresh corpse to bone dust).
+The practice of mindfulness of death is explained as contemplating a corpse's various progressive stages of decay (from a fresh corpse to bone dust).
 According to Anālayo, the sources indicate that the practice could have been done in a charnel ground with real corpses but also indicate that one may visualize this as well.
 Bodhi writes that this practice can be done in the imagination, through using pictures or by viewing an actual formerly living human corpse.

 The various early sources all indicate that one should contemplate how one's own body is of the same nature as the corpse.
 The Ekottarika-āgama version states that one is to contemplate how "my body will not escape from this calamity", "I will not escape from this condition.
 My body will also be destroyed," and "this body is impermanent, of a nature to fall apart."
 This practice allows one to gain insight into our own impermanence, and therefore also leads to letting go.
 In numerous early sources, contemplating the inevitability of death is also said to lead to increased motivation to practice the path.